 - High cholesterol

 What we most often associate with blood sugar imbalances is diabetes, a very serious but unfortunately very common disease.
 In fact, millions of people are likely walking around not knowing they have pre or full-blown diabetes.
-Dr. Mark Hyman believes that about 90% of people with pre-diabetes or diabetes go unnoticed, mainly because a simple blood test that should be performed by doctors, rarely is (more about that in my Balanced Blood Sugar Mama plan).
-And make no mistake, “pre” diabetes isn’t “pre” anything.
+Dr. Mark Hyman believes that about 90% of people with pre-diabetes or diabetes go unnoticed, mainly because a simple blood test that should be performed by doctors, rarely is.
+And make no mistake, “pre” diabetes isn't “pre” anything.
 If you have pre-diabetes you are already at a much higher risk for multiple serious health consequences.

 It's not just about blood sugar!